loopbackio/loopback-next/docs/site/Model.md

       Specifies whether the model accepts only predefined properties or not.
 One of:
       <ul>
       <li><code>true</code>: Only properties defined in the model are accepted.
 Use if you want to ensure the model accepts only predefined properties.
       If you try to save a model instance with properties that are not predefined, LoopBack throws a ValidationError.
+In addition, SQL databases only support this mode.
       </li>
       <li><code>false</code>: The model is an open model and accepts all properties, including ones not predefined in the model.
-        This mode is useful to store free-form JSON data to a schema-less database such as MongoDB.
+        This mode is useful to store free-form JSON data to a schema-less database such as MongoDB and supported by such databases only.
       </li>
       <li><code>"filter"</code>: Only properties defined in the model are accepted.
       If you load or save a model instance with properties that are not predefined, LoopBack will ignore them.
 This is particularly useful when dealing with old data that you wish to lose without a migration script.